 Sales taxes are regulated by your state and sometimes also local government (ie, NOT the IRS or the federal government).
 It’s a tax that is usually levied upon the end user or final consumer of a product.

 So, as business owners selling handmade physical products, if we’re doing it right, sales tax is something we charge our customers.
 They pay it to us, and we hand it over to our state when the time comes.
 It shouldn’t really be money out of YOUR pocket as a business owner since it’s something your customer pays.

 If you really need a primer on the basics of sales tax, go here.
 I’m going to assume you’re relatively familiar with the concept of sales tax from this point forward – so don’t forget to read my primer first if you need to, then come back to me here.

 Also, the important thing about sales tax is that you only have to charge sales tax to customers in states in which your business has nexus.
-Nexus is going to be our key operating word here – because that’s what’s changed a lot lately.
+Nexus is going to be our key operating word here – because that’s what’s changed a lot in recent years.

 So what that means is that you do not necessarily need to charge ALL customers sales tax….until recently that is, and maybe.
 Let’s continue…

 A brief history of how sales tax worked